-The Free Cash Flow generated by the Corporation during the period was \$158 million, an increase of \$21 million, or 15% over the prior period.
-The primary reason for this increase is the \$62 million increase in Adjusted EBITDA, which was partially offset by increases in current taxes, cash interest and principal payments on right of use lease liabilities.
+The Free Cash Flow generated by the Corporation during the period was \$275 million, an increase of \$25 million, or 10% over the prior period.
+The primary reason for this increase is the \$80 million increase in Adjusted EBITDA, which was partially offset by increases in current taxes, cash interest and principal payments on right of use lease liabilities.
 Free Cash Flow is discussed further in Section 12 - Non-IFRS Financial Measures and Glossary.

-Because of the increase in Free Cash Flow described above, Free Cash Flow on a basic per share basis increased by 5% to \$3.66 The weighted average number of shares increased by 10%, which partially offset the increased Free Cash Flow.
-Details around the increase in shares outstanding can be found in Section 6 - Liquidity and Capital Resources.
+Free Cash Flow on a basic per share basis decreased 1% from the prior period to \$6.21.
+The weighted average number of shares increased by 12%, which reduced Free Cash Flow per share.
+During 2023, the Corporation completed its largest common share offering in its history to fund capital expenditures required for recent contract wins.
+These contracts require upfront capital investment with returns to follow in future periods.
+Further details around the increase in shares outstanding can be found in Section 6 - Liquidity and Capital Resources.